 Hawaii low-income car insurance

 Though part of Hawaii’s Assistance to the Aged, Blind and Disabled (AABD) program is intended to help provide low-income car insurance, it is specifically targeted to income-eligible individuals who are 65 or older and who meet the Social Security Administration’s definition of disabled or blind.
-For individuals who meet these requirements, state-mandated liability insurance may be provided at no cost.
+State-mandated liability insurance may be provided for individuals who meet these requirements at no cost.

 New Jersey low-income car insurance